csp-inc/avian-ag-connectivity/README.md

 ## Step 2 - Random forest models of habitat suitability
 * Random forest models are run and validation procedures performed using `analysis/{bird ID}-rand-forest-model.R`
-* Model predictions are used to generate a range-wide habitat suitability surface via `analysis/{bird ID}-hab-suitability-surface.R`
+* Model predictions are used to generate range-wide habitat suitability surfaces via `analysis/{bird ID}-hab-suitability-surface.R`

 ## Step 3 - Connectivity models
-* `resistance-from-hab-suit.R` is used to transform habitat suitability surfaces from Step 2 in to landscape resistance surfaces for use in connectivity modeling.
+* `resistance-from-hab-suit.R` is used to transform habitat suitability surfaces from Step 2 into landscape resistance surfaces for use in connectivity modeling.
 * The Omniscape.jl package in Julia (see [Landau et al. 2021](https://joss.theoj.org/papers/10.21105/joss.02829)) is used to run omnidirectional connectivity models via `omniscape/{bird ID}_omni.ini`